-When dogs evacuated, CMF staff opened homes to foster them
+When dogs evacuated, CMF staff open homes

 When cases of COVID-19 started spiking at California Medical Facility (CMF), leaders made the painful decision to evacuate the dogs in the Paws For Life (PFL) program.
 The problem was finding people who could take them on such short notice.
 The staff at CMF stepped up to re-house the animals.